 This home’s flat or slab door is the ultimate to showcase the natural beauty of wood.
 The grain here speaks for itself, and no painting is needed.
 A slab door like this may cost a little more than paneled doors, but you can’t argue with the statement it makes.

 These bedroom sliding doors feature mullions and muntins to make that lovely window within the window look.
-On some doors, these are removable to suit your changes in style.
+Some doors, are removable to suit your changes in style.

 These wooden exterior doors do not need a storm door because of the covered porch.
 You can see just how stunning they are from both the inside and the outside.
 Paired with the windows, natural lights flood the main room of this home.